ICRAR/dlg_paletteGen/docs/Usage.md

   -r, --recursive       Traverse sub-directories
-  -S, --split           Split into sub-module palettes -s, --parse_all       Parse non DAliuGE compliant functions and methods -v, --verbose         increase output verbosity
+  -S, --split           Split into sub-module palettes -s, --parse_all       Parse non DAliuGE compliant functions and methods -v, --verbose         DEBUG level logging
+  -q, --quiet           Only critical logging

 ```
 ## Mandatory (positional) Arguments
 ### idir
 Path specification to a directory or a single file to be examined.
 See also `--recursive`.
 NOTE: If a module is specified using `--module` this is ignored, but still required for backwards compatibility reasons.
 ### ofile
 Path specification to an output file, which will be used to write the JSON version of the extracted palette to.
-NOTE: If a module is specified using `--module` AND also `--split` is specified this is used as a prefix to the generated palette names.
-A `.` will be ignored.
+If `--module` is specified and `ofile` is a `.` the module name will be used as the palette file name.
+If `--split` is also specified the value of `ofile` will be used as a prefix to all palette files.
 ## Optional Arguments
 ### --help (-h)
 Show the helptext displayed in the `Usage` paragraph above.